 Ason Group has been commissioned by Holdmark Property Group to undertake a detailed assessment of a Planning Proposal for the development of the Holdmark Sites within Melrose Park South.
 The Planning Proposal provides for a mix-used development, including:

-- 1,925 residential dwellings; - 600m2 of retail GFA; - Two 80 place child care centres with a total GFA of 400m2 GFA; - Significant internal and interface road infrastructure; and - New open space, pedestrian and cycle infrastructure.
+- 1,925 residential dwellings;

+- 600m2 of retail GFA;

+- An 80 place child care centre (400m2 GFA);

+- Significant internal and interface road infrastructure; and

+- New open space, pedestrian and cycle infrastructure.